NoBlackBoxes/OtherBlackBoxes/ai/deepfakes/README.md

 ## Requirements

+*Note:* All commands should be run inside the "ai/deepfakes" folder

-1. Create a virtual environment
+1. Create a python virtual environment

 ```bash
 mkdir _tmp